 Sometimes it is impossible to radiographically distinguish between other histological lung cancer types.

-A lung nodule is a rounded or irregular region of increased attenuation measuring less than 3 cm.
-The amount of attenuation can further classify the nodules as either ground glass, sub-solid or solid.1,2
+A lung nodule is a rounded or irregular region of increased attenuation measuring less than 3 cm in.
+The amount of attenuation can further classify the nodules as either ground glass, subsolid or solid.1,2

-Histologically, the ground-glass attenuation corresponds to a lepidic growth pattern and the solid component correspond to invasive patterns.
-Hence the preinvasive category of AIS, MIA, and the invasive subtype of LPA is often seen as ground glass nodule or sub-solid nodule with a predominant ground-glass component.
-On the other hand, the remaining invasive subtypes of adenocarcinoma is usually a solid nodule but may also subsolid and only occasionally seen as ground glass nodule 1,2.
+Histologically, the ground-glass attenuation corresponds to a lepidic growth pattern and the solid component corresponds to invasive patterns.
+Hence, the preinvasive category of adenocarcinoma in situ, minimally invasive adenocarcinoma, and the invasive subtype of lepidic-predominant adenocarcinoma are often seen as a ground-glass nodule or a subsolid nodule with a predominant ground-glass component.
+On the other hand, the remaining invasive subtypes of adenocarcinoma usually manifest as a solid nodule but may also be subsolid and are only occasionally seen as ground glass nodule 1,2.

-Invasive mucinous adenocarcinoma subtype (formerly mucinous BAC) can have a variable appearance ranging from consolidation, air bronchograms or seen as multifocal subsolid nodules or masses 2.
+The invasive mucinous adenocarcinoma subtype (formerly mucinous BAC) can have a variable appearance, including consolidation, air bronchograms, or multifocal subsolid nodules or masses 2.

 Treatment and prognosis

 Recommendation for follow-up of solid nodules is as per Fleischner Society guidelines.
-Recommendation for ground glass or subsolid nodules has recently been proposed, please consult Naidich et article - Recommendations for the management of sub-solid pulmonary nodules detected at CT: a statement from the Fleischner Society 3.
+Please consult the 2017 Macmahon et al article, Guidelines for management of incidental pulmonary nodules detected on CT images: from the Fleischner Society 2017 3.

 lung cancer: overview